+Hemp production continued at Farmington, even after the death of John Speed.
 In the summer of 1841, Abraham Lincoln visited Farmington for three weeks.
 During his visit, Lincoln would have likely have seen the slaves harvesting the hemp, and breaking the stalks for the seeds and fiber.
 However, after his visit, Lincoln described a group of shackled slaves he saw on his steamboat trip home.
 Later, he called the memory a “continual torment to me.”
-Perhaps Lincoln’s experience at Farmington and on his way home inspired his anti-slavery views.
+Perhaps Lincoln’s experience at Farmington and on his way home played a role is his anti-slavery sentiments.

 The Farmington mansion and remaining acreage is now owned by the Historic Homes Foundation and is open to the public for tours and special events.
 In 2016, hemp returned to the historic property as part of the Kentucky Hemp Pilot Program.
 A small demonstration plot is planted each season to educate guests about the rich hemp history rooted at Farmington and across the Bluegrass region.
 The hemp plot is facilitated by the Heritage Hemp Trail/ Kentucky Hemp Heritage Alliance and is funded by the annual hemp dinner hosted at the Farmington estate.

 Click here to learn more about Farmington Historic Plantation.